 This beautiful Georgian structure was originally built by Thomas Cooley as the Royal Exchange between 1769 and 1779, and botched in the mid-19th century when it became the offices of the local government (hence its name).
-Thankfully, a more recent renovation (2000) has restored it to its gleaming Georgian best.
+Thankfully, a renovation in 2000 has restored it to its gleaming Georgian best.
 The basement has an exhibit on the city's history.

 The rotunda and its ambulatory form a breathtaking interior, bathed in natural light from enormous windows to the east.
 A vast marble statue of former mayor and Catholic emancipator Daniel O'Connell stands here as a reminder of the building's links with Irish nationalism (the funerals of both Charles Stewart Parnell and Michael Collins were held here).
 Dublin City Council still meets here on the first Monday of the month, gathering to discuss the city's business in the Council Chamber, which was the original building's coffee room.